Corrimal High School Multi-Purpose Synthetic Sports Court

 Once completed, the new facility is expected to be a valuable community asset delivering more recreation space for local residents and athletes.

-The NSW Government is inviting Expressions of Interest for a partner to construct and hold a 5+5-year licence for the new community sports facility when construction is complete.
+The NSW Government invited Expressions of Interest for a partner to construct and hold a 5+5-year licence for the new community sports facility when construction is complete.
 If permanent lighting is proposed, sub-metering will be required.
 Please note that the fencing associated with the new synthetic sports court will be funded separately by the school and is not included in the scope of this project.

-We invite innovative, community-focused operators who demonstrate a long-term vision for developing community-focused services interested in entering into a 5+5-year licence agreement.
+We invited innovative, community-focused operators who demonstrate a long-term vision for developing community-focused services interested in entering into a 5+5-year licence agreement.
 The department may consider future development proposals for additional facility upgrades.
 This discussion may take place following the award of the licence.

 Join us in creating a transformative sporting and community facility and make a lasting community impact.